cknduru/LinkShortener/README.md

-# SLink
+# LinkShortener
 Application which is a link shortener service.
 Exposes both a REST API and a website that can be accessed through a browser.
+Written in ASP.NET